-DO NOT use commercial oven cleaners or oven protective coatings in or around any art of the self-cleaning oven.
+DO NOT use commercial oven cleaners or oven protective coatings in or around any part of the self-cleaning oven.
 DO NOT clean the oven door gasket.
 The gasket on the oven door is essential for a good seal.
 Care should be taken not to rub, damage or move the gasket.
-DO NOT use any cleaning materials on the gasket.
-Doing so could damage it.
 DO NOT use aluminum foil to line the oven bottom.
-This may affect cooking or foil could melt and damage the oven surface.
+This may affect cooking, or the foil could melt and damage the oven surface.

-A self-cleaning oven cleans itself with high temperatures (well above cooking temperatures) which eliminate soil completely or reduce it to a fin powdered ash you can which away with damp cloth.
+A self-cleaning oven cleans itself with high temperatures (well above cooking temperatures) which eliminate soil completely or reduce it to a fine powdered ash you can wash away with damp cloth.

-Preparing the Oven for Self-Cleaning
+Preparing for the Self-Cleaning Cycle

-- 1. Remove all excess spillovers in the oven cavity before starting the self-cleaning cycle.
+- 1. Remove excess spillovers in the oven cavity before starting the self-clean cycle.
 To clean, use hot soapy water and a cloth.
 Large spillovers can cause heavy smoke or fire when subjected to high temperatures.
-DO NOT allow food spills with a high sugar or acid content (such as tomatoes, sauerkraut, fruit juices or pie filling) to remain on the surface as they may cause a dull spot even after cleaning. - 2.
-Clean any soil from the oven frame and the door liner (see illustration).
+DO NOT allow food spills with a high sugar or acid content (such as tomatoes, sauerkraut, fruit juices or pie filling) to remain on the surface as they may cause a dull spot even after cleaning. - Clean all soil from the oven frame and the inner door (see illustration to right).
 These areas heat sufficiently during self-cleaning cycle to burn soil on.
-Clean with soap and water. - 3.
-Remove the broiler pan and insert, all utensils and any foil.
-These items do not withstand high cleaning temperatures - 4.
+Clean with soap and water.
+Do not clean door seal because doing so can permanently damage it. - 3.
+Remove the broiler pan and insert all utensils and any foil.
+These items do not withstand high cleaning temperatures. - 4.
 Oven racks may be left in the oven or may be removed.
 If they go through the clean cycle, their color will turn slightly dull.
-After the cycle is completed and the oven has cooled, rub the sides of the racks with wax paper or a cloth containing a small amount of baby oil or salad oil.
+After the cycle is completed and the oven has cooled, rub the sides or the racks with wax paper or a cloth containing a small amount of baby oil or salad oil.
 This will make the racks glide easier.